Schinzel/web-blocks/doc/tasks/split_annotation.md

 ## Problem to solve
 Split @WebBlockPageApi into to two types of routes:
-- @WebBlock
+- @Block
   - HTML components.
 Returns HTML.
-  - Change the start of the route path from "page-api" -> "web-block"
+  - Change the start of the route path from "page-api" -> "block"
-- @WebBlockApi
+- @BlockApi
   - JSON APIs for WebBlocks
   - Typically does CRUD operations Returns JSON.
-  - Change the start of the route path from "page-api" -> "web-block-api"
+  - Change the start of the route path from "page-api" -> "block-api"

 This would be a @WebBlock:
 /Users/schinzel/code/web-blocks/src/main/kotlin/io/schinzel/sample/pages/page_with_blocks_and_page_api_route/blocks/update_name_block/UpdateNameBlock.kt